madchap/misc/README.md

 Let me know if you can make it work perfectly.
 (Macs are good for that...)

+Seems related to https://bugs.freedesktop.org/show_bug.cgi?id=58746 -- bluetooth buffering and pulseaudio shit (man... nearly a decade we hear pulseaudio is s---  hahaha... like evolution mail ^^, but well.
+I guess it is still better than what it used to be.
+We just hoped it was _even_ better!)

 # Other stuff to remember
 ## Apple slim aluminium keyboard ISO layout fix
 https://help.ubuntu.com/community/AppleKeyboard